The Nordic Forest posters

 DEADLY MUSHROOMS

-Foragers benefit greatly from knowing which fungi not to pick while out foraging.
-2019 I finished the poster ‘Deadly Mushrooms’ showcasing the 12 deadliest European mushroom species.
+Foragers benefit greatly from knowing which fungi not to pick, in ‘Deadly Mushrooms’ you find 12 of the deadliest European mushroom species.

 -